faidfaisal/FFT_Hardware_Accelerator/README.md

 # Acknowledgements

-The authors would like to express their sincere gratitude to **Professor Peter A. Milder** for his guidance, mentorship, and support throughout the development of this project.
+We would like to express our sincere gratitude to **Professor Peter A. Milder** for his guidance, mentorship, and support throughout the development of this project.

-This work was completed as part of the **Department of Electrical and Computer Engineering** at **Stony Brook University**.